dloesch/PRSHelpDesk/README.md

 # PRSHelpDesk
- R package for data prep, PRS etimation, and evaluation
+ R package for data prep, PRS estimation, and evaluation

 ## Description
 PRSHelpDesk is a package that assists with data preparation for PRS analyses and contains several functions for evaluating PRS, performing linear combination of multiple PRS, and transforming a PRS to account for genetic ancestry.
 Also contains a function for estimation of a p+t PRS using a simple window-based pruning approach and a p-value threshold.
 Finally, includes functions for annotating a PRS with local ancestry information and estimating partial local ancestry specific PRS.
 Overall, this package was designed for use in cohorts with complex population structure (i.e. admixture).